 Step 6 – Set an Interest Rate

 The interest rate is the amount the lender charges, in a percentage, of the principal for the loan amount.
-This amount is essential and is often subject to significant dispute when it is not set down in writing.
+This amount is essential and is often subject to significant dispute when it’s not clearly defined in a written contract.

 Step 7 – Late Payment Fees

 Nearly every loan agreement, especially for business entities, comes with penalties for late payment.
-This can cause late fees or charges, increases in interest rates, or other methods to deter late payments by the borrower.
+Late payments can result in late fees or charges, increases in interest rates, or other methods to deter delayed payments.

 TIP

-In case of any disputes arising from the agreement, it’s good practice to include how these can be resolved, such as through court litigation, binding arbitration, or mediation.
+In case of any disputes arising from the agreement, it’s good practice to include how the parties can reach a resolution, such as through court litigation, binding arbitration, or mediation.

 Step 8 – Determine Prepayment Options